About Liz Barrett Foster

 I also found a niche that fit me just right.
 No more jumping from gig to gig.
 I’ve been writing about the restaurant and F&B industries since 2007 and have no plans to switch.

-Today, I work remotely, for many years, from a cozy home in the south where my hunky husband (adjective provided upon request) cooks me breakfast every day and tomatoes and figs grow in our back garden.
+Now I work remotely from a cozy home in the south where my handsome husband cooks me breakfast every day and tomatoes and figs grow in our back garden.

 Want to work together?